effekseer/effekseer.github.io/Help_Tool_15x/_sources/en/ToolTutorial/material_01.md.txt

 ## Samples

 This time, we have introduced examples of materials, but we can do various things.
-Effeksseer has many sample materials stored in ***, so you may want to look at them.
+Effeksseer has many sample materials, so you may want to look at them.

 ## Summary